mattrobertson14/readable2/README.md

 # Readable

-## Welcome to the react application, readable.
-This application will allow you to make posts and comments on those posts.
+## Welcome to the react application, Readable.
+This application will allow you to make posts and make comments on those posts.
 Let's get you started on how to run this application locally.

 ### Getting the repo onto your machine